seanblanchfield/blog/current/_posts/2026-04-28-end-of-the-saaspalooza.md

 </figure>

 The SaaSpalooza lasted from 2008 to 2022 for fourteen years.
 That's a long enough time that lots of people have only known that bull market during their careers, and can't figure out what the hell is happening right now.
-During that period, a huge system of playbooks, startup culture, metrics, state supports and interventions and lore was established about how to build a technology business.
+During that period, a huge system of playbooks, startup culture, founder lore, metrics, state supports and interventions was established about how to build a technology business.

-Those playbooks now need to be thrown out (or at least reassessed).
-That made sense during SaaSpalooza doesn't make sense now the music has stopped, investors need profit, and AI is turning all conventional wisdom upside down.
+Those playbooks now need to be thrown out the window.
+What made sense during SaaSpalooza won't work now that gravity has been turned back on, investors expect profit, and AI is turning all conventional wisdom upside down.
 It's time to write some new playbooks!